-7. Three recommendation forms: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
-These forms are sent automatically to your recommenders upon completion of your online application.
+6. Three recommendations: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
+Recommenders must send letters directly to email@example.com.
 Individuals writing letters on your behalf should have known you for at least one year.
 The Academic Recommendation should be one of your current or former professors, while the Character Recommendation cannot be from a family member.

-9. $100 non-refundable application fee.
-The application fee must be paid when completing the on-line application (credit card).
+10. $100 non-refundable application fee.
+The application fee must be paid when completing the online application (credit card).
 It is waived for those attending open houses, making scheduled private or virtual visits, or meeting with IWP personnel at graduate school fairs.